student advisory committee, 2020-21

 Keeping it relevant and real

 Each spring, we welcome new members to the Student Advisory Committee, comprised of up to 20 students from across the country who show extraordinary leadership and dedication to Active Minds.
 The committee is an advisory body to the national office that brings the student perspective to organizational decision making.
-We are so grateful for their time and talents.

 T. J. Annerino

 President, Active Minds National Student Advisory Committee

 School: Auburn University